eclipse-cdt-cloud/vscode-trace-extension/DEVELOPER-GUIDE.md

 ### Custom Webview with TSP Data Visualization

-This example shows how to create a custom webview that queries TSP data and visualizes it.
+This example shows how to create a custom webview that queries TSP data and visualizes it using the vscode-messenger library for communication.

 **Updated package.json**
 ```json